hand-dot/labelmake/README.md

 https://www.npmjs.com/package/labelmake

-A JavaScript PDF generation library for Node and the browser.
+Declarative style PDF generation library for Node and the browser.
 Specializes in variable data printing. makes easy to build an automatic typesetting system.

 ## Description